Local Fields in Primo VE for I-Share

 An IZ can have up to 50 Local Fields (01-50).
 As a consortium, CARLI can distribute up to 50 more Local Fields from the NZ (51-100), for a total of 100 possible Local Fields.

-On the Alma Configuration Form I-Share libraries filled out in Fall 2019, some institutions listed specific local fields that Ex Libris staff set up during the creation of our test Alma/Primo VE instances.
+On the Alma Configuration Form I-Share libraries filled out during migration to Alma, some institutions listed specific local fields that Ex Libris staff set up for them as part of migration.

 Local Fields. vs. Local Extensions